MinaM99/Vodafone-DocManager/README.md

 # Vodafone-DocManager

+Thi## About the Project

+The **Vodafone-DocManager** is an integration between Vodafone and Documentum, designed with two primary functionalities:

+1. **Document Statistics**:

+   - Displays comprehensive statistics on documents processed by Documentum.
+   - Tracks successful and failed document processing, providing insights into operational performance.

+2. **Records Archiving**:

+   - Facilitates the archiving of physical documents.
+   - Uses QR code scanning to input details such as box number, MSISDN, and document type.
+   - Checks for the existence of a corresponding digital document in the system.
-This README provides instructions for setting up, running, and deploying the **Vodafone-DocManager** React application.
+   - Creates and links a physical document to the identified digital document for efficient record management.
+README provides instructions for setting up, running, and deploying the **Vodafone-DocManager** React application.

 ## Prerequisites